World Robot Olympiad: Categories

-Overview of all WRO Categories
+Overview of all WRO categories

 RoboMission

 Teams must create a robot which can complete a specified mission determined by the organiser and usually based on the Future Innovators theme.
 Before the competition begins, the robot must be fully dismantled: for example, the batteries must be taken out of the brick or the tyres must be taken out from the wheels.
 It must be built in a specified time (150 minutes) before the first qualification round begins.
 If a team finishes building their robot before the 150 minutes finish, the team can practice on the competition fields.
-Each robot is restricted to be 25 × 25 × 25 cm before the round begins, and may consist of only LEGO certified parts, with specified motors and sensors depending on each competition.
+Each robot is restricted to be 25 × 25 × 25 cm before the round begins, with specified number of motors and sensors depending on each competition category.
 It must finish the mission autonomously, within a maximum time of two minutes.
 Teams are judged on their scores.
 If two teams' scores are equal, they are judged by their time to the nearest millisecond.

 This category was called Regular category until 2021.